 Sunglasses: Cheap is fine, but you’ve gotta block the rays.

 Travel Adapter: Don’t forget this so you can use power points!

 Reusable Water Bottle: Keep plastic out of the ocean and save money!

-Best Time to Visit Australia
+When is the Best Time to Visit Australia?

 Queensland, Northern Australia, and the northern part of Western Australia are home to tropical climates that experience a rainy and dry season.
 The dry season runs from May to October, during the winter.
 Don’t let the word “winter” fool you; these climates stay warm all year.
 The outback of Australia is a desert climate that has warm days and cool nights.
-To make the most of Aussie weather, consider starting your journey in the area that is in peak season and travelling as the weather changes.
+To make the most of Aussie weather, consider starting your journey in the area that is in peak season and travelling as the weather shifts.

-How to Get a Working Holiday Visa
+How To Get a Working Holiday Visa For Australia?

 To make the most of your time in Australia, it is important to consider the opportunities that working in Australia can provide you!
 The country seeks regional workers year-round in industries like ranch work, fruit picking, and tourism roles.
 If you want to spend a year working and travelling in Australia, a working holiday visa is perfect for you!
 Both visas allow a one-year extension with the proper completion of the first visa and an agreement to do regional work.

 Both tours provide access to award-winning experts on Australian travel, connecting travellers to a network of award-winning travel companies throughout Australia.
-For those who are seeking a job in Australia, the Oz Intro trip provides membership to Oz Jobs, a database of 1,000s of jobs in Australia.
-Regardless of what you are coming to Australia to find, Intro Travel is ready to help you find all that you are looking for and more!
+For those who are seeking a job in Australia, the Oz Intro trip provides membership to Oz Jobs, a database of 1000s of jobs in Australia.
+Regardless of what you are coming to Australia to find, INTRO Travel is ready to help you find all that you are looking for and more!

 So, are you ready to get started on the trip of a lifetime Down Under?